jennisung/class-notes/intro-java.md

-# Question 1: Java Program to Print a Specific Pattern
+# Question 1: Print a Specific Pattern

 Write a program that outputs the pattern shown below, ending with a newline.
 Each line of the pattern contains 5 characters including whitespace.